-However, a good customer success strategy does have more space for experimentation; it comes off as a trial and error method.
+However, a good customer success strategy does have more space for experimentation; it has a trial-and-error method.
 Customer success requires companies to explore avenues until they achieve an optimal plan of action.

 Customer support is cost-centered, focusing on operational efficiency.
 They strive to justify the cost of your product by helping your consumers handle it better.

 Customer success is revenue-centered, focusing on growth opportunities.
-The idea behind a customer success strategy is to grow the relationship between the customer and the company so that it opens up future growth opportunities.
+The idea behind a customer success strategy is to grow the relationship between customers and the company so that it opens up future growth opportunities.

-For example, you are a travel agent and your customer has booked air tickets via your website.
-However, they are unable to locate the PNR no. for the booking.
+For example, you are a travel agent, and your customer has booked air tickets via your website.
+However, they are unable to locate the PNR number.

 Now when the customer calls you, you immediately respond with the PNR.
 Hence, the approach is short-term and solves the problem instantly.

-There are various reasons why a modern-age business needs a customer success team, both for short-term as well as for long-term benefits.
-They are as follows:
+There are various reasons why a modern-age business needs a customer success team, both for short-term and long-term benefits.